dicbrus/google-maps-mock/README.md

-# angular-google-maps-mock
+# angular-maps-mock
-Karma Mock for Unit Testing with Angular Google Maps Services
+Google Maps Mock for Karma Unit Tests with Angular

 ## Adding to project
 Can be simply to you project just by npm: